Noura Al Kaabi meets Minister of Foreign Affairs of Commonwealth of Dominica

-During the meeting the two ministers reaffirmed their commitment to strengthen relations between the two nations, with a focus on tangible progress in the fields of digitalization, renewable energy, education, and vocational training.
+During the meeting the two ministers reaffirmed their commitment to strengthen relations between the two nations, with a focus on tangible progress in the fields of digitalisation, renewable energy, education, and vocational training.

 The discussions also focused on the most pertinent geopolitical events affecting both the Middle East and the Caribbean regions.